rjmanzoni/frontend-nanodegree-arcade-game/README.md

 #How to Run
 *Your browser need supports HTML5*

-Just open de index.html in the browser or run `python -m SimpleHTTPServer` in game directory and open the browser on `localhost:8000`
+Just open the index.html in the browser or run `python -m SimpleHTTPServer` and open the browser on `localhost:8000`

 #Play the Game